Avantor: History

-Industries

-Avantor provides products and services to the biopharma, healthcare, education and government, advanced technologies, and applied materials industries.
-The company has more than 6 million different products.

-Avantor serves the biopharma industry by enhancing capabilities in the development and manufacture of safe and effective biological medicines such as monoclonal antibodies and cell and gene therapy.
-The company provides access to products, services, solutions and expertise for all stages of treatment development.

-Avantor’s NuSil brand provides silicone solutions for long-term implantable devices, including high-purity silicone adhesives and lubricious silicones.
-A dispensing system developed by NuSil injects pre-sterilized silicone directly into the body, allowing the material to conform to the patient's anatomy and cure into its final form, creating a custom-fit device.
+The company ranked 485th in 2023 and 506 in 2024 on the Fortune 500, based on its sales records.

 Controversies

 On August 26, 2020, Bloomberg News implicated Avantor and other companies in the U.S. opioid epidemic.
 According to Bloomberg, one of their compounds "acetic anhydride", was used illicitly by drug traffickers to convert crude opium into heroin.
-Bloomberg also found evidence that Avantor’s compound was used in cartel drug labs, and that regulations implemented in 2018 didn't stop it from being widely available.
+Bloomberg also found evidence that Avantor's compound was used in cartel drug labs, and that regulations implemented in 2018 didn't stop it from being widely available.
 In response, Avantor discontinued all sales of acetic anhydride in Mexico and destroyed its existing inventory.
 In 2021, Texas Senator John Cornyn, who serves on both the Judiciary Committee and the bipartisan Caucus on International Narcotics Control claims that Avantor should have known better, selling acetic anhydride within Mexico's unregulated market.
 What should have raised eyebrows as well is that it was sold in 18-liter containers, which is inconsistent with the ordinary use of acetic anhydride.
 Four other Republican senators also deplored Avantor's “apparent longstanding contribution to the opioid epidemic that killed 50,000 of our fellow citizens in 2019.”